w-mok/node_inventory_system/README.md

-# Treez CRUD REST API Assignment
+# CRUD Inventory System using Node.JS, Koa, Knex, and Postgresql

+*Please read requirements.txt to understand the scope of the project

 <b>Prerequisites:</b>
 - Docker